Little Dorrit: Poverty

-After Arthur tells his mother that he will not continue in the family business, Mrs Clennam chooses her clerk Jeremiah Flintwinch as her partner.
-When Arthur learns that Mrs Clennam employs Little Dorrit as a seamstress, showing unusual kindness, he wonders whether the young girl might be connected with the mystery of the watch.
+After Arthur tells his mother that he will not continue in the family business, Mrs. Clennam chooses her clerk Jeremiah Flintwinch as her partner.
+When Arthur learns that Mrs. Clennam employs Little Dorrit as a seamstress and shows her unusual kindness, he wonders whether the young girl might be connected with the watch's mystery.
 Arthur follows the girl to the Marshalsea.
-He tries in vain to enquire about William Dorrit's debt in the Circumlocution Office, assuming the role of benefactor towards Little Dorrit, her father, and her brother, but is unable to make any progress.
-Meanwhile, Rigaud, who has been released for lack of evidence, approaches Mrs Clennam under the name Blandois, and blackmails her and Flintwhich into giving him a place in her business.
+He tries in vain to enquire about William Dorrit's debt in the Circumlocution Office – assuming the role of benefactor towards Little Dorrit, her father, and her brother.
+Meanwhile, Rigaud, who has been released for lack of evidence, approaches Mrs. Clennam under the name Blandois and blackmails her and Flintwinch into giving him a place in her business.

-While at the Circumlocution Office Arthur meets the successful inventor Daniel Doyce.
-Doyce wants a partner and man of business at his factory and Arthur agrees to fill that role.
-Arthur encounters Cavalletto, when he is injured by a carriage in London, and aids him in getting medical care.
-Cavaletto lives in hopes of never again seeing Blandois.
-Little Dorrit falls in love with Arthur, but Arthur fails to recognise Little Dorrit's feelings.
-He is infatuated with Pet Meagles, but is disappointed when she marries the handsome but cruel artist Henry Gowan.
-Shortly after Pet's wedding, the Meagles family suffers a blow when Tattycoram runs away to live with Miss Wade.
+While at the Circumlocution Office, Arthur meets successful inventor Daniel Doyce.
+Doyce wants a partner and man of business at his factory, and Arthur agrees to fill that role.
+Arthur encounters Cavalletto, who is injured by a carriage in London, and aids him in getting medical care.
+Cavalletto lives in hopes of never again seeing Blandois.
+Little Dorrit falls in love with Arthur, who fails to recognise her feelings.
+He is infatuated with Pet Meagles but is disappointed when she marries the cruel artist Henry Gowan.
+After Pet's wedding, the Meagles family suffers a blow when Tattycoram runs away to live with traveler Miss Wade.

-Arthur becomes reacquainted with his former fiancée Flora Finching, the reason he was sent away to China, who is now a widow and who takes care of the aunt of her late husband.
+Arthur becomes reacquainted with his former fiancée Flora Finching, the reason he was sent away to China.
+She is now a widow and takes care of the aunt of her late husband.
 Her father Mr Casby owns many rental properties, and his rent collector, Mr Pancks, takes the brunt of the dirty work of collecting Casby's inflated rents.
-The indefatigable Pancks discovers that William Dorrit is the lost heir to a large fortune, enabling him to pay his way out of prison, altering the status of the entire family.
-Dorrit, restored to wealth, immediately shuns all reminders of his past, and forbids a heartbroken Little Dorrit from seeing Arthur again.
+Pancks discovers that William Dorrit is the lost heir to a fortune, enabling him to pay his way out of prison and altering the status of the entire family.
+Restored to wealth, Dorrit shuns all reminders of his past and forbids a heartbroken Little Dorrit from seeing Arthur again.